 Cold Air Feeds cold air is denser so will contain more oxygen which helps power, so ducts combined with a duct pipe or cold air feed kit is always beneficial.

-In summary, improving the airflow into your engine is one of the simpler and easy to fit tuning methods.
+Racing air filters improve the airflow into your engine and is one of the most simple and easy to fit tuning methods.
 There are fitments for just about any internal combustion engine vehicle.
 The extra airflow will give further benefits if attention is made to the fuelling system.
 Carbs may benefit from bigger jets or chokes, and in some cases a more powerful feed pump.
 Many Petrol injected cars can have the fuelling adjusted via an adjustable regulator, which adjusts the fuel pressure.
 A lot of recent production cars petrol or Diesel can be tuned by a chip or remapping.
 A good accessory to monitor your tuning is an air fuel ratio gauge.
 If you are not sure which of the above to use, please feel free to call or e-mail our sales team and they will be happy to run through your options.